-Truman and Tennessee: An Intimate Conversation is available in virtual cinemas & on Dogwoof on Demand from 30th April
+Truman and Tennessee: An Intimate Conversation is available on Dogwoof on Demand from 30th April

-How do you begin to assess the cultural impact of Truman Capote and Tennessee Williams?
-Their genius continuing to inspire, enthral and captivate new audiences with every year that goes past.
-However, despite their vast body of work, the personal lives of both men have mainly remained unexplored on film.
-Their struggles as ‘out’ gay men in an America where conversion therapy and hate pervaded society lacking a dedicated voice.
-And yet, these struggles helped define their work, elevating their stories beyond mere fiction and ensuring their immortality.
+How do you even begin to assess the cultural impact of Truman Capote and Tennessee Williams?
+After all, their genius continues to inspire, enthral and captivate new audiences with every year that goes past, their works as powerful today as they were on publication.
+However, despite their vast body of plays and novels, the personal lives of both men have remained largely unexplored in film – their shared journey as ‘out’ gay men at a time of oppression lacking a dedicated voice.
+And yet, it was these struggles that, in part, helped define their work, elevating their stories beyond mere fiction while ensuring immortality.
 It is, therefore, no wonder that both men found friendship and solace with each other, even if their chosen paths often diverged.

-Truman and Tennessee met in 1940, Capote, a young, eager sixteen-year-old writer and Tennessee, a far more reserved twenty-nine-year-old.
-However, despite the differences in their personality, both men shared a deep south childhood, and both had the experience of challenging family lives.
-Equally, both men were gay, although Tennessee’s internal acceptance was fresh while Truman embraced his sexuality from his teens.
-On that initial meeting, neither man could have dreamed of the success that would come their way or the demons that would circle that success.
+Truman and Tennessee met in 1940; Capote was a young, eager sixteen-year-old writer, and Tennessee was a far more reserved and quiet twenty-nine-year-old.
+However, despite the differences in their personality, both men shared similar childhoods in the deep South of the US and had experienced challenging family lives.
+Equally, both men were gay, although Tennessee had only recently found peace with this while Truman had embraced his sexuality from his teens.
+During that initial meeting, neither man could have dreamed of the success that would come their way or the demons that would circle that success.
 It is here where Lisa Immordino Vreeland’s beautiful, intimate and enriching documentary starts.
-Her mission, the exploration of a friendship that was often explosive, fractured and difficult, but embedded in the need to belong and succeed in a heterosexual world.
+Her mission is the exploration of a friendship that was explosive, fractured and often difficult, yet also embedded in a need for comfort in a heterosexual world.

-Narrated by Jim Parsons and Zachary Quinto.
-The relationship between both men is brought to life through letters and soundbites, read by Quinto and Parsons, and archive interviews with David Frost and Dick Cavett.
-The narrative laced together with rare photos, movie clips and broader historical reflections.
-The result an artistic, bold and engaging documentary that reflects Truman and Tennessee’s genius while delving into the demons that sat just below the surface.
-Here, issues of homophobia, secrecy and fear surround the journey.
-The lives, careers and hopes of both men caught in a social trap of perceived immorality and public disgust.
-Capote, flying free in the face of public opinion as he embraced celebrity; Tennessee quietly settling down with one partner, his life far from the trappings of celebrity culture.
+Narrated by Jim Parsons and Zachary Quinto, the relationship between Truman and Tennessee is brought to life through handwritten letters, rare photos, movie clips and archive interviews with David Frost and Dick Cavett.
+The result is an artistic, bold and engaging documentary that reflects upon the genius of Truman and Tennessee and delves into the demons that sat just below the surface.
+Here, issues of homophobia, secrecy and fear surround their shared journey, with Capote opting to embrace celebrity as a wall of protection.
+At the same time, Tennessee quietly settled down with a partner, shunning public life.